 There is good availability of coronavirus test appointment times.
 You can even get an appointment on the same day you book.
-Even if the number of cases has reduced, it’s still recommended to be tested quickly if you have any coronavirus symptoms.
+Get tested quickly if you have any coronavirus symptoms.

 You get the arrival instructions when you book an appointmentYou will receive information about the available locations when booking the appointment.
 Depending on the location of the test point, you can arrive by car, public transport, bike or by foot.
 You can choose your preferred testing point from several locations in the city.

 The opening hours are different for each location.
 You can check the opening hours e.g. when you make the appointment or on the website for each location.